 Vancouver’s first archivist, J. S. Matthews, reported from an interview with early Baptist, Rev. P. C. Parker, that the church was on Main “on the east side between Hastings and Dupont [now East Pender] streets.
 (Early Vancouver, Vol. 5, p.158).
 But the Chapel lots did not not face the street.
 They were located on the back lane behind Main.²

 The map below is Sheet 13 of Goad’s Vancouver Fire Insurance Map of 1897.
-In the top left corner, is the block that interests us: that of the east side of Westminster (Main St.) between Hastings to the north and Dupont (East Pender) to the south.
+In the top left corner, is the block that interests us: that of the east side of Westminster (Main St.) between Hastings to the north and Dupont (later known as Princess St., and, ultimately, as East Pender) to the south.
 Carmichael identified the lot on which the building stood as being on “the back of [the] lot, now 432 Main St.” I’ve annotated the map with “FBC Chapel” on the rear of the lot which was 432 Main St.

 The church occupied the chapel from early 1887 until late 1889.
 Within a year after FBC vacated the chapel to take up occupancy in its new, much larger building (at the corner of Hamilton and Dunsmuir), the little one-storey structure was sold.

 The buyer seems to have been the Malvina Coudron Hardware.
 Said Mrs. J. D. Cameron in J. S. Matthews’ Early Vancouver: “I remember the first church the Baptists had, quite well; I have attended service there; it was on [near?] the northeast corner of Dupont and Westminster Avenue.
 I remember them raising it; raised it high on stilts, and built a hardware store under it.”
 (Emphasis mine).³The photo above shows the Malvina Coudron hardware shop around 1890, shortly after the main floor had been built in beneath the former chapel.